 As you might assume, planning a garden should be done before you do anything else this spring.
 Garden planning should start right away.
 This will give you time to order the proper seeds, fertilizers, and any other materials you might need.

 You want to be prepared to plant as soon as the weather allows for it, so don’t wait to get your supplies.
-Also, if you have the space and ability, you may want to get some seedlings started inside.
-You can start growing some of your seeds in small pots indoors, and transplant to your garden once spring comes around.
+And if you have space and the opportunity, you may want to get some seedlings started inside.
+You can start growing some of your seeds in small pots indoors, and transplant them to your garden once spring comes around.

 How to Plan a Garden Without a Backyard

 If you live in an urban area, there’s a good chance you don’t have a backyard large enough to garden in.
 But that doesn’t mean you can’t grow your own micro-garden.
 There are dozens of different ways to garden in a limited space.

 Create plant pockets for your exterior walls, potted plants for your balcony, window baskets, or vertical gardens.
 You can maximize every inch of your space to create a luscious urban garden.

 Planning one of these requires the same few steps as planning a regular garden.
 Figure out where you can squeeze some plants in, and the vessel you will use.
 Track how much sunlight, shade, and other factors the space receives.

 Make sure you research the types of plants you want to use and find out if they have any limitations in pots or smaller growing spaces.
 Some plants don’t do well in pots, or might just require a larger pot for more soil.